EFTEC/MiniLang/README.md

 ## Version

+* 2.12 2019-10-21
+  * New method separate2() and evalAllLogic2() it works with PHP's eval.
+  * New method generateClass2()
+  * separate2() and evalAllLogic2() works by parsing the tokens and converting in native PHP code.
+  * However it is from x2 to x5 slower than evalAllLogic().
+  * This new motor could work by caching the evaluation in fields $setTxt,$whereTxt,$elseTxt,$initTxt
+  * See benchmark
 * 2.11 2019-10-11 method _param (class).
 Also, $a.fn() is allowed.
 * 2.10 2019-10-07 method create()
 * 2.9 2019-08-28